Harder Than It Seems - Casual Crunch

 As an anime fan myself, my love for Dragon Ball is unrivaled.
 I think anyone who enjoys the series has also entertained the idea of making a game or cosplaying as the characters at some point.
 I'm clearly no exception.
 I started working on this with the intention of understanding what can be "fun" about building a character's strengths.

-I learned two valuable things from WBZ, the first is that making something *simple* can be difficult - but only if you don't understand the process behind it.
+I learned two valuable things from this, 1) making something *simple* can be difficult - but only if you don't understand the process behind it.
 I managed to boil it down to the rule of 3.
 No more than 3 gameplay features and none of those 3 features can be more than 3 levels deep.

 Learning those things brought me one step closer.
 So with my "last" attempt, I imposed a rule upon myself.
 "Whatever I make, it has to be something I can put together in 24 hours or less."